 Booking a trip to Turtle Island

-It’s definitely best to book your trip to Turtle Island in advance, as they limit their numbers to 50 each day.
+It’s definitely best to book your trip to Turtle Island in advance, as they limit numbers to 50 visitors each day.

 We booked directly by email with Crystal Quest.
 The package includes overnight chalet accommodation and three buffet-style meals (lunch, dinner and breakfast), as well as the wonderful turtle experience.

 Kampung Buli Sim

 As you leave the city on the boat to Turtle Island, look out for the Buli Sim Water Village.
 This is a village where local fisherman live in a community of wooden houses built on stilts on the water.
 In fact, the village now stands on the site of the original town of Sandakan.